nt3rp/octopress/source/_posts/2012-06-12-a-day-in-the-life-voice-actor.markdown

 - The voice acting director
 - The director (e.g. the director of *Sidekick*)
 - The sound technician
-- The recording assistant
+- The recording assistant (Steph Misayo Seki)
 - The coordinator

-...I wish I would have gotten their names, but unfortunately, I didn't.
+...I wish I would have gotten all their names, but unfortunately, I didn't.
 I also wish I could post a video of the recording session, but unfortunately, I can't (as far as I know), and pictures like this...

 {% img center /images/post/recording.jpg 500%}